hoangvanphi2004/Filter/README.md

 </div>

 ## Overview
-Deep learning have developed rapidly in the past few years, many aspect of it have been explored to increase the life quality.
-In the entertainment industry, many application like tiktok, facebook and so on have applied this advanced technology in their application, create thousand of trendings.
-And with the desire to master this technology, this repo is created to be a great step in my life long learning journey.
+Deep learning have developed rapidly in the past few years, many aspects of it have been explored to increase human life quality.
+In the entertainment industry, many application like tiktok, facebook and so on have applied this advanced technology in their applications, create thousand of trendings.
+And with the desire to master these technology, this repo is created to be a great step in my life long learning journey.
 This repo is about an filter app which you can apply a mask from an png image to your face.
-Beside the mask filder, i also have mask filter and a mode to make the mask floating.
+Beside the mask filder, i also have hat filter and a mode to make the mask floating.
 I have trained a model <a href="https://drive.google.com/file/d/1Cu9A3EWkNJ34Zbr6U0hkQUgG4qzMaE5P/view?usp=drive_link">here</a> so you can just download it and paste it to the repo folder.
-If you want to use yourown model, you can train it by yourself! i have an file to help you in this.
+If you want to use your own model, you can train it by yourself! i have a file to help you in this.

 ## Feature
-I have build many features for the app, some of it can be listed here:
+I have built many features for the app, some of it can be listed here:
 - Show facial keypoints
 - Apply hat filter
 - Apply mask filter